I accidentally wrote my first

 Why use a conditional expression?

-a) It’s faster thanif/else
+a) It’s faster thanif/else.

-b) It handles multipleelif
+b) It handles multipleelifconditions.

-c) It’s concise for simpleif/else
+c) It’s concise for simpleif/elsechoices.

 d) It’s required for loops. -